Stackclash/5e-vault/5. Mechanics/Items/Ring Of Swimming.md

 You have a swimming speed of 40 feet while wearing this ring.

 *Source: Dungeon Master's Guide p.
-193*
+193. Available in the SRD.*